influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### Stats

-Create a new stream of data that contains the internal statistics of the node.
+Create a stream of data that contains the internal statistics of the node.
 The interval represents how often to emit the statistics based on real time.
 This means the interval time is independent of the times of the data points the source node is receiving.